 Solbian will not, however, be liable for any accidents or personal injury, including electric shocks, caused by misuse or improper installation.

-This manual contains important safety information that must be read carefully and understood before installing and using Solbianflex solar panels and their accessories.
+This manual contains important safety information that must be read carefully and understood before installing and using Solbian solar panels and their accessories.

 Keep the purchase receipt and original packaging for the warranty period of the product.

-The solar cells contained within Solbianflex panels are fragile.
+The solar cells contained within Solbian panels are fragile.
 The technology used allows mechanical protection of the cells, but with certain precautions.

 The panels should be handled without producing excessive bending